Loading...

 Method 1: Simple argument

-Suppose two bodies of the same size and shape and place them at some depth in a fluid.
+Suppose you have two bodies of the same size and shape placed at a certain depth in a fluid.

-One is filled with an unknown substance of mass $m$ and the other is filled with the fluid surrounding it that has a mass of $m'$.
+One is filled with an unknown substance of mass $m$, and the other is filled with the surrounding, which has a mass of $m'$.

 Because both objects are at the same depth, the buoyant forces acting on them are the same.

-These buoyant forces must be balanced with the objects' weight so that the objects remain in the same depth (or to maintain their equilibrium).
+These buoyant forces must be balanced with the objects' weight to maintain their equilibrium at the same depth.

-For the object of mass $m$, Newton's second law of motion states, $F_B=mg$, and similarly for the object of mass $m'$, we have $F_B=m'g$.
-Therefore, \[mg=F_B=m'f\] As you can see it is simpler, instead of balancing the buoyant force with an unknown weight $mg$, we can do it by a known weight $m'g$ which is the weight of the body of fluid whose volume equals to the volume of the original object.
+For the object of mass $m$, according to Newton's second law of motion, $F_B=mg$.
+Similarly, for the object of mass $m'$, we have $F_B=m'g$.
+Therefore, \[mg=F_B=m'f\] As you can see, it is simpler to balance the buoyant force with a known weight $m'g$,( the weight of the fluid whose volume equals the volume of the original object) rather than with an unknown weight $mg$.

 This is Archimedes' principle.